scverse/squidpy_notebooks/docs/source/examples.rst

 ImageContainer
 --------------
 This section contains various examples for the :class:`squidpy.im.ImageContainer` class, which is the underlying data structure for the :mod:`squidpy.im` module.
-See :ref:`sphx_glr_auto_tutorials_tutorial_image_container.py` for an entry point to the ``ImageContainer``.
+See :ref:`sphx_glr_auto_tutorials_tutorial_image_container.py` for an entry point to the :class:`squidpy.im.ImageContainer`.

 .. nbgallery::
-    :glob:

     auto_examples/image/compute_show
     auto_examples/image/compute_crops